Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 4. If mask ventilation is ineffective when the heart rate is less than 60 for 30 seconds.

-6. If necessary, performing an indirect cardiac massage.
+6. If necessary, perform indirect cardiac massage.

 Indirect cardiac massage